 Evan Collins recently retired as psychiatrist for the Immunodeficiency Clinic, Toronto General Hospital – University Health Network, and Assistant Professor, Department of Psychiatry, University of Toronto.
 He now concentrates his practice running group mindfulness programs at the Centre for Mindfulness Studies, Toronto, Canada where he serves as senior faculty; and, the Toronto General Hospital.
 He has completed teacher training and certification in Mindfulness-Based Cognitive Therapy (MBCT), and Mindfulness-Based Stress Reduction (MBSR) and has run mindfulness groups in multiple populations including depression and anxiety, HIV, cancer, chronic illness and healthcare worker stress and resiliency.
 He is a mentor with the University of California, San Diego – Mindfulness-Based Professional Training Institute; and, the Centre for Mindfulness Studies where he also facilitates professional training workshops.
 His current research interests include therapeutic mindfulness.

-David Denis ND
+David Denis RP